rbredtech/tracking-sampler/README.md

 ```

 > [!NOTE]
 > As described in the [Build](#build) section, if a different entrypoint like e.g. `sampler-twenty.js` is used, also the corresponding testing module needs to be used.
-I the case of `sampler-twenty.js` this would be `testing-twenty.js`.
+In the case of `sampler-twenty.js` this would be `testing-twenty.js`.

 It is important that the script tag is added **after** the script tag loading the sampler!